ShashankDeepak/noteTube/README.md

 # NoteTube

 NoteTube is an app that lets you take notes while watching YouTube videos.
 It has a unique design that displays the video on top of the screen and a text editor below it.
-You can save and search for your notes later, and the app also offers a chatbot powered by ChatGPT technology to provide additional help and insights.
+You can save and search for your notes later, and the app also offers a text-processing AI powered by ChatGPT technology to provide additional help and insights.
 NoteTube is ideal for students, researchers, or anyone who wants to enhance their learning experience on YouTube.

 ## ScreenShots